March is Women’s History Month – a celebration of the contribution of women to events in history and contemporary society.

 Manisha Shah, Stone Manor Boutique Inn

 It’s 8,000 miles from India to Loudoun but that didn’t stop immigrant Manisha Shah from bringing a taste of India to DC’s Wine Country®.
 In 2018, Mumbai born Manisha and her husband Prashant bought the beloved 1905-built Stone Manor Boutique Inn in lush countryside outside Lovettsville.
 Manisha, a marketing professional and architectural school graduate, has introduced a distinctive Indian finesse to the interiors and a dynamic flair to the events the property is known for.
 On top of hosting overnight guests, she caters as many as 45 weddings a year, preparing delectable Indian dishes for the occasion.
-"I have been cooking for family and friends as long as I've been in America, since the 80's,” said Shah.
+"I have been cooking for family and friends as long as I've been in America, since the 80's,” Shah said.
 “Stone Manor allowed me and my family to spread our love of food and weddings to others.”